ToreFossland/Green-App/README.md

 ## Background

-GreenApp's goal is to promote a more environmentally friendly life through friendly competition with yourself and others.
+GreenApp's goal is to promote a more sustainable lifestyle through friendly competition with yourself and others.

 ### Quick Start